 3. When did you consider the idea that you would travel around the work and work along the way?
 I can imagine you sitting on your couch and realizing one day that, “hang on, I can actually work from anywhere!
 I’m outta here!”.
 Lol.

 I sold all my stuff and bought an around-the-world ticket with flexible travel dates.
-I started in India and went all the way through South-East Asia over to Australia, then New Zealand and finally North and South America.
+I started in India and went all the way through South-East Asia over to Australia.
+Following that, to New Zealand and finally North and South America.
 It was an epic trip and it took one whole year.
 It also consumed all my savings.
 So, by the end of the last third of my trip, I saw no other option than going back to Germany.
 Back then I still had a conventional mind-set and did not realise how easy it can be to make money online.

 This coincided with messages from former clients who offered me to work for them on a freelance basis.
-That’s when I started to combine some backpacker jobs with remote work and eventually turned into a full-time remote social media manager.
+That’s when I started to combine some backpacker jobs with remote work.
+That then eventually turned into a full-time remote social media manager career.

 It’s obvious that it all depends on where you go.
-Say, in Australia, New Zealand or North America/Europe, your money doesn’t go as long as it will in Asia or Central and South America.
-But for me that’s perfect, I prefer the tropical climate and enjoy getting to know different cultures other than the ones that I grew up in.
+Say, in Australia, New Zealand or North America/Europe, your money doesn’t go as far as it will in Asia or Central and South America.
+But for me that’s perfect, I prefer the tropical climate.
+Moreover, I enjoy getting to know different cultures other than the ones that I grew up in.

 5. Do you ever want to stay longer in a city/country?

 If so, we simply stay longer.
 That’s the beauty of being location independent.
 Of course, there is the downside of applying for visas or doing visa runs.
 But in the end, you can always make it work if you want to.
-For example, in Australia we stayed 1 year and 3 months - I was just still eligible for the working-holiday visa and my partner applied for a student visa.
+For example, in Australia we stayed 1 year and 3 months – I was just still eligible for the working-holiday visa and my partner applied for a student visa.
 After one year, I flew over to Bali and came back to OZ as a tourist for another 3 months until he finished his studies.
-In Canada we lived for 7 months also on a working-holiday visa, and in Asia we like staying the maximum of time the tourist visas give us and then move on to the neighbouring countries.
+In Canada we lived for 7 months also on a working-holiday visa (check out the WHERE CAN I LIVE Blog on Working Holiday Visas here).
+In Asia we like staying the maximum of time the tourist visas give us and then move on to the neighbouring countries.